How to Make a Mojito

 • With Margaritas being so popular, the next twist would be a Tequila Mojito, so swap the rum with a reposado tequila.
 Add a few slices of jalapeño for an extra kick, if you like

 • If you’re not a rum fan, try mixing your Mojito with either vodka or gin.
-Gin’s botanicals will blend well with the floral minty notes while vodka will give you a more neutral sip, closer to the OG
+Gin’s botanicals will blend well with the floral minty notes, while vodka will give you a more neutral sip, closer to the OG

 If the vibrant mix of mint and lime in a Mojito is your vibe, you’ll definitely enjoy these cocktails too:

-• Daiquiri: Another lime and rum classic, but this one is shaken with ice and served chilled.
+• Lime Daiquiri: Another lime and rum classic, but this one is shaken with ice and served chilled.

 • Caipirinha: Brazil’s national cocktail uses cachaça, lime, and sugar for a tropical twist.